 The Canon EF-S 18-55mm f/3.5-5.6 IS STM is a standard lens for APS-C, manufactured from 2013 to 2017 (discontinued).
-The focus is done by Lens AF motor (Stepper Motor), it has image stabilization.
+The focus is done by Stepper Motor, it has image stabilization.
 The average price, when it has been added to the JuzaPhoto database, is 215 €;

 This lens is available with the following mounts:

 Canon EF: this lens is compatible with reflex APS-C Canon EF.

 There is more: by registering you can create your personal page, publish photos, receive comments, join discussions and you can use all the features of JuzaPhoto.
 With more than 207000 members, there is space for everyone, from the beginner to the professional.

 The following opinions have been automatically translated with Google Translate.